nhingungungungungu/AWS-FCJ/content/3-BlogsTranslated/3.1-Blog1/_index.md

 Amazon Q Developer’s source code security scanning feature enables developers to identify and fix vulnerabilities efficiently.
 By providing recommendations directly inside the IDE, Amazon Q helps integrate secure coding practices early in the SDLC.
 Developers can proactively scan legacy code and remediate vulnerabilities, while new code is continuously evaluated through auto-scanning with real-time suggestions.

-Natural-language explanations help developers understand the vulnerabilities and write safer code.
+Natural-language explanation helps developers understand the vulnerabilities and write safer code.
 Amazon Q empowers developers to build secure, resilient software while reducing the cost and risk of addressing security issues later in the development cycle.

 ### Learn more about Amazon Q Developer: